gdezan/file_editor/README.md

 # file_editor
-College assignment to create a file editor with double linked lists
+College assignment to create a text editor with double linked lists